 Load appointments on demand for the visible date range with the loading indicator.
 Loading on demand improves the loading performance of appointments ranging multiple years.

 Display appointments in a list below the month view by clicking a day.

 You can easily create, edit, or delete appointments using the built-in appointment editor.

 The WinUI Scheduler context menu displays shortcut options to add, edit, and delete appointments during user interactions, such as right-clicking appointments, time slots, and month cells.
 Use built-in RoutedUICommands to handle the context menu options.

 Display appointments created in various time zones in a single system.
 Appointment start and end times are also automatically adjusted and displayed based on daylight saving time.

 Create special time regions to highlight time slots in day, week, workweek, timeline day, timeline week, and timeline workweek views.
-Merge adjacent special time regions and show them as a single region instead of showing them separately for each day in week and workweek views.
+Merge adjacent special time regions and show them as a single region instead of showing them separately for each day in the week and workweek views.